alvintaas/demo-repo/README.md

 24.01.07 - More practice
 24.01.08 - Started on Front End Development Libraries on freeCodeCamp 24.01.10 - Learning Bootstrap and jQuery on freeCodeCamp 24.01.11 - Completed jQuery.
 Intuitive, and incredibly useful in standardizing javascript.
-Looking into Sass now
+Look13ing into Sass now
-         - Dunno what it was, but Sass was harder to get a grasp than I thought it would be
+         - Dunno what it was, but Sass was harder to get a grasp than I thought it would be 24.01.14 - More git practice